Ronald M. Shaich

 Blaine earned a Bachelor of Arts with High Distinction in Computer Science from Indiana University.
 He is also a proud Kentucky Colonel.

 Executive Vice President & Chief Operating Officer

-Prior to joining Panera, Chapman worked for Dairy Queen (a wholly-owned subsidiary of Berkshire Hathaway) where he was most recently its Chief Operating Officer (COO).
+Prior to joining Panera, Chuck worked for Dairy Queen (a wholly-owned subsidiary of Berkshire Hathaway) where he was most recently its Chief Operating Officer (COO).
 He also worked as COO for Bruegger's Bagels Inc. and as President and co-Owner of Beantown Bagels, a Bruegger's franchise.
 Additionally, he held various marketing and operations positions with Darden Restaurants and began his career with the consulting firm Bain & Company.